aws-samples/cfn101-workshop/content/advanced/modules/index.md

 ::alert[You have the choice to register your Module as a private or as a public extension in the CloudFormation registry: this lab covers private extension examples.]{type="info"}

-When you submit a private extension, you make it available in the AWS CloudFormation registry in your AWS account: private extensions give you the ability to test the behavior of your resource type in a sandbox environment, such as in an AWS account you own and that you use for testing/experimentation.
+When you submit a private extension, you make it available in the AWS CloudFormation registry in your AWS account.
+Private extensions give you the ability to test the behavior of your resource type in a sandbox environment, such as in an AWS account you own and that you use for testing/experimentation.

 You can choose to deploy your Module in other [AWS regions using AWS CloudFormation StackSets](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/publish-extension-stacksets.html) as needed.